gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    {{I-D.ietf-tls-dtls13}}, AEAD limits and forward secrecy can be achieved by sending post-handshake KeyUpdate messages, which triggers rekeying of DTLS.
-Such symmetric rekeying gives significantly less protection against key leakage than re-running Diffie-Hellman.
+Such symmetric rekeying gives significantly less protection against key leakage than re-running Diffie-Hellman as explained above.
 After leakage of application_traffic_secret_N, a passive attacker can passively eavesdrop on all future application data sent on the connection including application data encrypted with